-Influenza virus.
-Coloured Transmission Electron Micrograph (TEM) of a cluster of variously-shaped influenza (flu) viruses.
-This contagious virus belongs to the orthomyxovirus group.
-Each is made up of a core of ribonucleic acid (RNA), surrounded by a spiked protein envelope of haemagglutinin.
+Influenza viruses.
+Coloured transmission electron micrograph (TEM) of a cluster of influenza (flu) viruses.
+Each virus is made up of a core of RNA- genetic material (red) surrounded by a spiked protein envelope (yellow).
 The tiny external spikes stick to host cells when the virus invades the body.
-The virus has an affinity for mucus, and is spread in droplets from coughs or sneezes.
-Influenza infection is usually short-lived.
-However, the spikes on the virus can change structure to create a new strain of influenza that may spread as an epidemic.
-Magnification: x30,600 at 35mm size.
+The virus has an affinity for mucus of the respiratory tract, and is spread in droplets from coughs or sneezes.
+These viruses belong to the orthomyxovirus group.
+The spikes on the virus envelope can change structure to create a new strain of influenza that may spread as an epidemic.
+Magnification: unknown.

 Model release not required.
 Property release not required.